 High Fantasy: take place in different worlds, with different natures, that are mostly unconnected to the real world.
 Will generally include these elements:

 - An imaginary world (usually an entirely imaginary world, but can be a parallel world or a world-within-our-world)

-- A battle of good versus evil or other epic theme, with terrible consequences if the hero fails
+- A battle of good versus evil or another epic theme, with terrible consequences, if the hero fails.

 - Non-human races such as elves and dwarves and/or magical creatures such as dragons and unicorns and/or monsters such as orcs and trolls